This case study shows what can happen when people

 Unfortunately with this greater access comes greater risk as many will be exposed to unsuitable, negligent or just totally fraudulent advice which, in a matter of minutes, could cost them what they have worked years to earn.

-We have produced an infographic based on a real life case example where our client lost thousands to an pension investment scam.
-The name of the client has been changed but this is representative of real case.
+We have produced an infographic based on a real-life case example where our client lost thousands to a pension investment scam.
+The name of the client has been changed but this is representative of a real case.

-Sadly this sort of thing is now common place and the amount of money lost in pension scams reported to City of London Police doubled in 2015 compared to the figure in 2014:
+Sadly this sort of thing is now commonplace and the amount of money lost in pension scams reported to the City of London Police doubled in 2015 compared to the figure in 2014: